A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

 In \cref{sec:construction of invariant} we define a \(2\)-functor

-and show that \(\qfunc{D}\) depends only on the equivalence class of the tangle diagram \(D\), so it gives an invariant of the underlying oriented framed tangle \(T\), the induced log-decorated representation of the complement of \(T\), and some extra gauge data determined by the shadow coloring. \Cref{thm:qfunc defined and properties} states this precisely and gives the dependence on the framing and log-decoration.
+and show that \(\qfunc{D}\) depends only on the colored isotopy class of the tangle diagram \(D\), so it gives an invariant of the underlying oriented framed tangle \(T\), the induced log-decorated representation of the complement of \(T\), and some extra gauge data determined by the shadow coloring. \Cref{thm:qfunc defined and properties} states this precisely and gives the dependence on the framing and log-meridians.

+Along the way we discuss how the \(\nr = 1\) case of this construction recovers the Chern-Simons invariant \(\csfunc{}\) of link exteriors.
+In the process we show (\cref{sec:The Chern-Simons invariant of a tangle}) how to define \(\csfunc{}\) for tangles, which to my knowledge has not been previously described in detail.
+This construction helps explain our interpretation of \(\qfunc{}\) as a quantization of \(\csfunc{}\), but it is also part of our proof that \(\qfunc{}\) satisfies the Reidemeister \(3\) move: we know for representation-theoretic reasons it satisfies it up to a scalar, but checking that this scalar is \(1\) requires the same fact for \(\csfunc{}\).

 Because the modules underlying \(\qfunc{}\) have vanishing quantum dimension the value of \(\qfunc{}\) on any link diagram is zero.
-To extract nontrivial link invariants we use a standard trick: if \(L\) is a link with distinguished component \(K\), we define
+To extract nontrivial link invariants we use a standard trick: if \(L\) is a link with distinguished component \(K\), we choose a \(1\)-\(1\) tangle diagram \(D\) whose closure is \(L\) (a \defemph{cut presentation}) with a coloring inducing \(\rho\) and \(\mu\).
+Since \(\qfunc{D}\) is an endomorphism of an \defemph{absolutely simple} module (\ref{def:absolutely simple object}) it is a scalar times the identity, and we define \(\qinv{L, K; \rho ,\mu}\) to be this scalar.

-where \(D\) is a \(1\)-\(1\) tangle diagram whose closure is \(L\) with a coloring inducing \(\rho\) and \(\mathfrak{s}\); we call \(D\) a \defemph{cut presentation} of \((L, K; \rho, \mathfrak{s})\).
-In \cref{thm:link invariants} we show that \(\qinv{L, K ; \rho, \mathfrak{s}}\) is independent of the choice of cut presentation \(D\) and is gauge invariant.
-It does depend on the choice of component \(K\), but this should be removable in most cases by using the modified dimensions of \textcite{Geer2009}.
+We show (\cref{thm:qinv defined and properties}) that that \(\qinv{L, K ; \rho, \mu}\) is independent of the choice of cut presentation and is gauge invariant.
+It does depend on the choice of component \(K\), but we should be able to remove this dependence using the modified dimensions of \textcite{Geer2009}; we do not do this here to avoid more complicated theorem statements.
 We explain how to reduce the computation of \(\qfunc{}\) to a tensor contraction in \cref{sec:state-sums and examples} and give some examples, including exact values for Hopf links.